ajahne/blog/_posts/2019-6-16-launch-stop-terminate-aws-ec2-instance-nodejs.md

 So, we stopped the instance, we are done, right?
 Well, not quite.
 Starting an instance provisions our server, but the server is still there when stopped.
 To fully decommission, we need to terminate the instance.

 {% highlight js %}
-//load the SDK for JavaScript
-const AWS = require('aws-sdk');
+// load the SDK for JavaScript const AWS = require('aws-sdk');

-//set the region
+// set the region AWS.config.update({region:'us-west-2'});
-AWS.config.update({region:'us-west-2'});

-//create an ec2 object
+// create an ec2 object
 const ec2 = new AWS.EC2({apiVersion: '2016-11-15'});

-//setup params
+// setup params
 const params = {
   InstanceIds: [
     'i-#####'